oVirt/ovirt-site/source/event/detailedexternalevents.html.md

 ### Open Issues

-#### Notifications
+#### Future directions

-Should the new External Event types be exposed to the engine-notification tool?
+External Event types should be exposed to the engine-notification tool in future releases Gathering Events/Alerts by the History ETL should be considered in future releases

 #### Resetting an Alert